 ROSEN, A LEADING LAW FIRM, Encourages Western Alliance Bancorporation Investors to Inquire About Securities Class Action Investigation – WAL

-/EIN News/ -- NEW YORK, March 20, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, continues to investigate potential securities claims on behalf of shareholders of Western Alliance Bancorporation (NYSE: WAL) resulting from allegations that Western Alliance may have issued materially misleading business information to the investing public.
+NEW YORK, March 20, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, continues to investigate potential securities claims on behalf of shareholders of Western Alliance Bancorporation WAL resulting from allegations that Western Alliance may have issued materially misleading business information to the investing public.

 SO WHAT: If you purchased Western Alliance securities you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.
 The Rosen Law Firm is preparing a class action seeking recovery of investor losses.